microsoft/PowerApps-Samples/cds/orgsvc/C#/IsSystemAdminCustomAPI/README.md

 }
 ```

+You can use this data to create the Custom API using Postman by following the example here: [Create a Custom API using the Web API](https://docs.microsoft.com/powerapps/developer/data-platform/create-custom-api-with-code#create-a-custom-api-using-the-web-api)

 This Custom API is a function bound to the `systemuser` table.
 It has a single boolean response property `HasRole` which will return `true` when the user has the System Administrator security role.

-After you create the create the Custom API as defined above, build this project to generate a plug-in assembly named `IsSystemAdminCustomAPI.dll`.
+After you create the create the Custom API as defined above, build this .NET Class Library project to generate a plug-in assembly named `IsSystemAdminCustomAPI.dll`.
 This assembly will have a single plug-in type named `PowerApps.Samples.IsSystemAdmin`.

 You must register the plug-in assembly created by using the Plug-in registration tool as described here: [Register plug-in](https://docs.microsoft.com/powerapps/developer/data-platform/tutorial-write-plug-in#register-plug-in)